NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsG.clean.rst

 Reads one character  from the file attached to the channel  number given and returns it as a value between 0 and 255.
 This is equivalent to CODE(INKEY$(#channel)).

-BEWARE, `PUT\_BYTE <KeywordsP.clean.html#put-byte>`__ can put negative values to file, for example -1 is put as 255, GET\_BYTE will return 255 instead of -1.
+BEWARE, :ref:`put-byte` can put negative values to file, for example -1 is put as 255, GET\_BYTE will return 255 instead of -1.
 Any negative numbers returned are always error codes.

 **EXAMPLE**